Search

 done

-NOTE: While the script above might work with most files it will fail with files containing special characters, such as spaces, single or double quotes, slashes, dashes or !#& and others.
-This is a more robust version that will handle correctly special characters in file names:
+NOTE: While the script with simple name.ext file names, it is likely to fail on files containing special characters, such as spaces, single or double quotes, slashes, dashes or !#&, etc. A more robust version that will handle correctly special characters in file names:

 find . -iname '*.mov' -print0 | xargs -0 -I {} ffmpeg -i '{}' '{}.mp4' && rm '{}'